gael37/Bootcamp-Project3-SproutAnywhere/README.md

 # Getting Started/Code Installation

-The project is hosted on GitHub you can find the link below:

-github.com/gael37/project4-ga-sprout.git
+To run the application locally, open the project in your code editor, split the terminal, on one side in the root run 'npm run serve' to start the local server.
+On the other side, change directory into the client folder and run 'npm run start' which starts the development server.
+The application should open in your browser.

 # Timeframe & Working Team

 The timeframe for the completion of the project was one week.
 And we worked in groups of 3.
-Below is the link to my partner’s GitHub repositories:
+Below are the links to my partner’s GitHub repositories:

 Shawn Fladager:
 https://github.com/sfladager/sproutanywhereblog-SEIp3